uoftgasa/uoftgasa.github.io/markdown/index.md

 	- [GSU Gym](https://www.utgsu.ca/gym/), a single room available by registration only.

 #### Gerstein Library
 A broad science library, with extensive stacks of reference texts and ample places to study.
-Books can be borrowed with your TCard
+Books can be borrowed with your TCard.

+- Contains
+	- group study rooms
+	- presentation practice rooms

 #### Hart House